Book 2 - Part 4: Binding Evil - Chapter One

 “Can do.
 Will do.”

-With paperwork under her arm in a folder, she was in the parking and behind the steering wheel of her car, when another officer called out her name, and as she turned her head in the direction of the voice, the driver’s side window shattered.
+With paperwork under her arm in a folder, she was in the car park and behind the steering wheel of her car, when another officer called out her name, and as she turned her head in the direction of the voice, the driver’s side window shattered.

 Both her and the officer took cover, with Baker managing to roll under her car and her service revolver in hand.
 Each one scanned the area with their eyes and saw nothing or no one moving.